TanzeelAbbas/Cotton_Plant_Disease_Detector_Mobile_Application/README.md

 # Cotton_Plant_Disease_Detector_Mobile_Application
 This is a mobile application for detecting cotton plant diseases using machine learning techniques.
 The app uses the device's camera to capture an image of the cotton plant, and then uses a CNN model to identify the disease.

+You can find tensorflow model code file here

 # UN Sustainable Development Goals
 The Cotton Plant Disease Detector app can contribute to several of the United Nations Sustainable Development Goals (SDGs), including: